lpr78/3-Portfolio1/README.md

 <li>Consider colour element in the design phase further, using https://contrast-grid.eightshapes.com/</li>
 <li>Understand further information relating to the Performance measure on the Lighthouse checker</li>
 <li>Identify dual purpose site for accessibility checking website features across many web browsers</li>
+<li>Consider using a virtual machine to test on different environments, to include Android, which was missing from this website build</li>
 </ul>

 <hr>